 Experience the Belgian Beer Culture

 Brussel is a combination of fine chocolate and waffles, fries, and beer.
 A must for every beer lover is to taste Belgian beer.
-And in Belgium, there is plenty of beer to be drunk.
+And in Belgium, there is plenty of beer to drink.

 Interactive Map of Your One Day In Brussels Itinerary